dani-f99/motif_logo/readme.md

 ## 3. USAGE GUIDE
+1. Congifgure the `congif.json` file (see section 4 - config).
 1. Place the sequences dataset in the `input` folder.
 2. Follow the steps illustrated in the `motif_logo.ipynb` notebook.
 3. Access the output figures via the `output` folder.

+## 4. CONFIG.JSON CONFIGURATION
+The `congif.json` is in a json format and serve multiple purposes, configure before program usage:
+- `input_folder`: raw sequences inputs folder (defualt `input`).
+- `output_folder`:raw sequences output folder (defualt `output`).
+- `group_by`: column on which the data will be grouped by.
+- `split_subjects`: Split the sequences per subject.

-## 4. DIRECTORY STRUCTURE
+## 5. DIRECTORY STRUCTURE
 The program uses the following folder structure:

-- input/  : Input folder (for the sequences data).
+- `input/`  : Input folder (for the sequences data).
+- `output/` : Result - main output folder.
-- output/ : Result - output motif figures.
+  - `output/motif_figure` : output folder of motif figures.
+  - `output/motif_data` : output folder of motif processed data.

-## 5. RESOUCES
+## 6. RESOUCES
 - Logomaker documentation: https://logomaker.readthedocs.io/en/latest/